Skip to main content

 How much does it cost?

-There is a weekly charge of £6.35 - if you are on a low income or receiving palliative care, the service may be provided free of charge.
+There is a weekly charge of £6.35.
+However, if you are on a low income or receiving palliative care, you may be eligible for the service free of charge.

 How do I apply for telecare?